nhsuk/nearby-services-api/README.md

 to provide the primary key as an environment variable.
 Details of the name and where to source the key from are detailed below.

-## Populating the database with a sample db

-This application uses a mongodb docker image with sample data.

 ## Environment variables

 Environment variables are expected to be managed by the environment in which